 In all the surveys conducted to uncover the reasons for cart abandonment, hidden costs are proven to be the top reasons for abandoning shopping carts.
 These hidden costs include shipping, taxes, and maybe even a fee for a complimentary product.
 They are not revealed on the product pages and only after the checkout.

 Why not reveal an estimated cost earlier in the process?
 Amazon does this perfectly by mentioning the cost earlier in the product page itself.

 User account creation

-According to a study by Baymard Institute in 2017, 37% of people revealed that the need to create a user account was one of the top reasons for shopping cart abandonment.
+According to a study by Baymard Institute in 2017, 37% of people revealed that the mandatory need to create a user account was one of the top reasons for abandoning shopping carts.